gbdev/pandocs/content/Interrupts.md

 The CPU automatically disables all the other interrupts by setting IME=0 when it executes an interrupt.
-Usually IME remains zero until the interrupt procedure returns (and sets IME=1 by means of the RETI instruction).
+Usually IME remains zero until the interrupt handler returns (and sets IME=1 by means of the RETI instruction).
-However, if you want any other interrupts (of any priority) to be allowed to be executed from inside the interrupt procedure, then you can use the EI instruction in the interrupt procedure.
+However, if you want any other interrupts (of any priority) to be allowed to be executed from inside the interrupt handler, then you can use the EI instruction in the interrupt handler.

 ### Interrupt Service Routine